dperrymorrow/re-bars/docs/_src/md/intro.md

 ReBars re-renders tiny pieces of your application on change.
 You are in control of what re-renders and when.
 There is no...

 - ❌ Virtual DOM
-- ❌ JSX or anything else to pre-compile
+- ❌ JSX or others that need pre-built to JS
 - ❌ DOM diffing and patching
+- ❌ Single File Components
+- ❌ CSS pre-processing and extracting

 **Your** code simply runs on **your** app.

-> In fact there is zero DOM diffing / checking of any kind in ReBars.
-Marked elements are simply re-rendered when correlating data changes.
+> In fact the only time ReBars will compare any DOM is when an Array is being patched.
+All other times ReBars simply calls the Handlebars method again, and replaces the HTML.

 ReBars keeps your DOM in sync with your data using [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and gets out of your way.
 You can get back to just writing Javascript.